free-drones/c2m2/README.md

 The web service can be launched by executing the command
 > docker compose up --detach

+Your user must belong to docker group, otherwise you will get permission denied errors.
+If so add your user to the docker
+group:
+> sudo usermod -aG docker $USER

 The command launches a container, and the detach flag makes sure that the service is running in the background.
 To check if the container is up and running, type:
 > docker container list